andreevgeorge/andreevgeorge/README.md

 ### Hi there!

-💻 Open to new job opportunities
+💻 Open to new job opportunities<br>
-📚 So into JavaScript and Python
+📚 So into JavaScript and Python<br>
 📬 Contact me at andreevgeorge@yandex.ru

 [![George's GitHub stats](https://github-readme-stats.vercel.app/api?username=andreevgeorge)](https://github.com/andreevgeorge/)